natalieagus/50002/docs/Labs/lab2.md

 * One OR gate to combine

 {:.note}
-You can think of a 2:1 mux as a <span class="orange-bold">controlled digital switch</span> (an `if` logic).
+You can think of a 2:1 MUX as a <span class="orange-bold">controlled digital switch</span> (an `if` logic).
 The select line `S` decides *which* data input is connected to the output.
-In the ALU later, the mux will choose between different **operation** results or between different sources for the same bus.
+In the ALU later, the MUX will choose between different **operation** results or between different sources for the same bus.

 For multi bit signals, you simply apply the same equation **bitwise**.
 For example, a 4 bit 2:1 MUX takes `D0[3:0]`, `D1[3:0]`, and `S`, and produces `Y[3:0]` where each bit of `Y` is selected by the same `S`.

 #### From 2:1 MUX to 4:1 MUX

-A 4:1 mux is simply an extension to the 2:1 mux.
+A 4:1 MUX is simply an extension to the 2:1 MUX.
 It has:

 * **Four data inputs**: `D0`, `D1`, `D2`, `D3`
 * **Two select inputs**: `S1`, `S0`